-The Russell Sage Foundation (RSF), in partnership with the Economic Mobility and Opportunity program at the Bill & Melinda Gates Foundation (BMGF), seeks to advance innovative research on economic mobility and access to opportunity in the United States.
-We are particularly interested in research focused on diagnosing and addressing structural barriers to economic mobility and how individuals, communities, and governments have come to understand, navigate, and challenge the existence of systemic inequalities.
-This initiative will support early- and mid-career tenure-track scholars, and to promote diversity by prioritizing applications from scholars who are underrepresented in the social sciences.
+The Russell Sage Foundation, in partnership with the Economic Mobility and Opportunity program at the Bill & Melinda Gates Foundation, seeks to advance innovative research on economic mobility and access to opportunity in the United States.
+We are interested in research focused on structural barriers to economic mobility and how individuals, communities, and governments have come to understand, navigate, and challenge the existence of systemic inequalities.
+This initiative will support early- and mid-career tenure-track scholars and promote diversity by prioritizing applications from scholars who are underrepresented in the social sciences.
 This includes racial, ethnic, gender, disciplinary, institutional, and geographic diversity.

 AREAS OF INTEREST

-We also recommend reviewing funding opportunities in RSF’s existing program areas that are focused on improving social and living conditions in the United States.
-Many research questions listed under these program areas are relevant for this competition.
+We recommend reviewing funding opportunities in RSF’s core program areas that are focused on improving and transforming social and living conditions in the U.S. Many research questions listed under these program areas are relevant for this competition.
 Applicants can learn more about application requirements and the competition by participating in a webinar on October 7th at 2:00pm EST. Sign up for the webinar here.

-Please also note that the research questions that follow are intended to illustrate the interdisciplinary nature of economic mobility research.
-On their own they are not indicative of the programmatic priorities and advocacy objectives of the Bill & Melinda Gates Foundation.
+The research questions that follow illustrate the interdisciplinary nature of economic mobility research.
+On their own, they are not indicative of the programmatic priorities and advocacy objectives of the Bill & Melinda Gates Foundation.

 Income & Wealth

-- What is the relationship between wealth accumulation and the intergenerational transfer of wealth on intra- and intergenerational mobility?
-How might these wealth transfers impact mobility differently for various demographic groups?
+- What is the relationship between wealth accumulation and the intergenerational transfer of wealth on intra- and inter-generational mobility?

-- What policies are effective at breaking the link between one’s family background (i.e., income levels, wealth accumulation, etc.) and future economic outcomes, and for which groups?
+- What policies are effective at breaking the link between family background and future economic outcomes, and for which groups?

 - What are the determinants and consequences of racial disparities in income and wealth?

-- What characteristics of neighborhoods have a causal effect on the educational and economic outcomes of the children that grow up there?
+- What neighborhood characteristics affect the educational, social, and economic outcomes of the children that grow up there?

 - What are the legacies of redlining and exclusionary housing zoning ordinances for the opportunity and mobility of African Americans and others?